BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 12/02/2023
 ---
 Ohh Saturday 🤗.
 I always regret that it passes so quickly 😭.
 I worked a bit today, helped my wife with a few things and was at youth meeting in the church 💩.

+13/02/2023
+---
+Sunday was VERY good 🤗.
+It was very sunny today ☀️, and thanks to that our moods were positive ❤️.

+15/02/2023
+---
+I missed one day, but I have a real reason for it - I had a business trip to Warsaw.
+We had a mongodb workshops.
+The plan was to stay there for two days, but the hotel was so lousy, so I decided to go home early 🙂.

+16/02/2023
+---
+I slept very long today 🥱 - until 8 am.
+I was really exhausted after yesterday 🥵.
+Today I worked, worked and worked 😅.

+17/02/2023
+---
+It had been a long day and I felt really tired 🤯.
+I ate 2 donuts because we had donut day in Poland.
+In the evening, after the service, we helped sing for Lukasz.

+18/02/2023
+---
+Friday ☺️.
+I worked a lot today :-(.
+Fortunately, I found some time for workout 💪.

+19/02/2023
+---
+Saturday was ok 👍.
+We're singing in church tomorrow and we had rehearsal today 😉.